trust-mfn-berlin/animals-as-objects/vault/story.finding-cycladophora.md

   In 1859, during a survey trip for a planned North Atlantic submarine telegraph line, the sample from which the radiolarian species Cycladophora has been originally described is recovered.
-The story of this journey unfolds the complex and extensive networks that allow Cycladophora to be what it is today – and their  connections with the sociotechnical infrastructures of modernity.
+The story of this journey unfolds the complex and extensive networks that allow Cycladophora to be what it is today.
+It also highlights the networks’ connections with the sociotechnical infrastructures of modernity.
 updated: 1628519988532
 created: 1624875316911
 license: CC BY-SA